jdoleary/Spellmasons/docs/TasksCurrent.md

 # Nov Week 4
-    - Fix: should not broadcast latency warning for a message that fails with a rejected promise
     - Make gameplay video with Brad, add it to Steam and YouTube
         - Bugs
     - Send out Demo
+    - Rethink next trailer
 # Nov Week 5 / Dec Week 1
     - Add "resume run"
     - Default wizard name to steam name if connected to steam
     - Cloud Saves
     - Steam Achievements
 # Bugs / Cleaning
+- Hide disconnected players in game screen but not in the lobby
+- Fix: should not broadcast latency warning for a message that fails with a rejected promise
 - Add blood_archer.gif for explain
 - If you try to join a multiplayer game in two tabs on the same browser you get an infinite spinner even tho there is an error in console
 - archer still had freeze modifier listed in tooltip even after the freeze disappeared naturally on the next turn